 Product In Excel

-Product function in excel takes the arguments (input as numbers) and gives the product (multiplication) as an output.
-If cell A2 and A3 contains numbers, then we can multiply those numbers by use of PRODUCt in Excel.
+The PRODUCT function in Excel takes the arguments (input as numbers) and gives the product (multiplication) as an output.
+So, for example, if cells A2 and A3 contain numbers, then we can multiply those numbers using PRODUCT in Excel.

 PRODUCT Formula in Excel

 The Excel PRODUCT formula has at least one argument.
 All other arguments are optional.
 Whenever we pass a single input number, it returns the value as 1*number, the number itself.
 The PRODUCT function in Excel is categorized as a Math/Trigonometric function.
 This PRODUCT formula in Excel can take up to 255 arguments in the later version after Excel 2003.
 In the Excel version 2003, the argument was limited to only 30 arguments.

 The PRODUCT formula in Excel not only takes the input number one by one as an argument but also can take a range and return the product.
 So, if we have a range of values with numbers and want their product, we can do it by multiplying each one or directly using the PRODUCT formula in Excel, bypassing the value range.

 In the above figure, we want to multiply all the values in the range A1:A10.
 Suppose we use the multiply (*) mathematical operator, it will take much time compared to achieving the same using the PRODUCT function in Excel since we will have to select each value and multiply.
 Whereas using the PRODUCT function in Excel, we can pass the values directly as a range, and it will give the output.